duchieu2312/2DTowerDefense/README.md

 - Improved UI/UX
 - Boss enemies and an eventual game ending
 - Better game balancing for fair and engaging difficulty
+- Performance optimization for smoother gameplay
+- Cleaner and more maintainable code

 ## Contributions
 This project is mainly for learning purposes, but contributions are welcome!
 Feel free to submit pull requests or suggest improvements.